potpiejimmy/dncash-io/README.md

 To test MQTT locally, you can install 'mosca' as a broker and 'mqtt' as a client globally ('npm i -g mosca mqtt').
 Then start the mosca server with 'mosca -v', connect a test client with 'mqtt sub -t dncash-io/trigger/v1/+ -v' and run the test suite ('npm t').
 You should receive the MQTT triggered token with a server signature.

+Starting with version 1.4.x, dncash.io supports using an embedded MQTT broker based on mosca using Redis as its clustering backend.
+To use the embedded MQTT broker, set
+MQTT\_USE\_EMBEDDED=true (in conjunction with USE\_MQTT=true).
+In this case, the redis cluster given by the REDIS_URL is used.

 ### Install / Build

 Enter